-Learn how to transfer a quilt pattern onto your next quilting project using tulle — Kelly Hanson shows you how.
+In this video, Kelly Hanson shows you how to transfer a pattern onto your next quilting project using tulle.

 Kelly talks about several different types of pens that can be used for this step of the process, and explains that the most important part is being able to clearly see the pattern once the tulle is removed from on top of the pattern piece.
 Once the pattern has been traced, Kelly shows how to transfer a quilt pattern onto fabric.